tkerr/rpi-sdr/README.md

 1. Insert the SD card into the Raspberry Pi.
 2. Connect the RTL-SDR dongle and antenna.
 3. Power on the Raspberry Pi.
 It will automatically start radiosonde_auto_rx and begin searching for radiosondes.
+The first boot with a new SD card will take some time while the file system expands to fit the card.

 ### 1.8 Automatic Radiosonde Receiver Operation <a name="automatic-operation"></a>
 Upon boot, the radiosonde_auto_rx application is started automatically.
 No user intervention is needed.